tedklin/dynamical/docs/design.md

 - *namespace dynamical::trajectory*
 - *type: class template*
 - TODO:
     - Not reliable at the moment!
-Need to figure out if I implemented soemthing wrong or if this method just doesn't play well with certain system characteristics.
+Need to figure out if I implemented something wrong or if this method just doesn't play well with certain system characteristics.